paulmohljr/connect-pay/recipes/Recipe-1.md

 ```

 ## Step 3: Process Payment
-The benefits of a encyrpted PIN Pad solution are:
+The benefits of an encrypted PIN Pad solution are:
-- Reduced coding effort for the developer because the encryption handling is already implemented by the third party vendor
+- Reduce coding effort for the developer, because the encryption handling is already implemented by the third party vendor.
 - All forms of electronic payment are accepted
 - Business security by enabling acceptance of chip and signature, and chip and PIN
 <!-- theme: info -->